devangdelvadiya/Society-Management/README.md

 <h1>SocManSys</h1>

-This Django aap is for your society management.
+This Django app is for your society management.

 <h3>Features</h3>